 Douglas Cogan, principal author of the new report, said he sees important progress by U.S. companies that are beginning to build climate change into their governance practices and strategic planning.
 Still, Cogan acknowledged that the challenge ahead for all companies, including BP and other leaders, is enormous.

-Company scores, profiles and the summary report on each company are available at www.ceres.org.
+Company scores, profiles and the summary report are available at https://www.ceres.org.